limitcantcode/jaison-core/README.md

 ## Running bot
 ### Step 1: Ensure dependency apps are running
-1. Run the RVC-Project (In the same way you [ran the web-UI to train](#customizing-voice), run the web-UI to start the voice-conversion server using `python ./infer-web.py`)
+1. In a separate terminal, run the RVC-Project (In the same way you [ran the web-UI to train](#customizing-voice), run the web-UI to start the voice-conversion server using `python ./infer-web.py` with the right virtual environment activated)
 2. Run VTube Studio with the [Plugin API enabled](#step-3-setting-up-the-vtuber)

 ### Step 2: Getting the right configuration